 Qustul Incense Burner: Pre-Dynastic Kushite Naqada Symbols

-Evidence of Kingship in ancient Nubian Kush thus raises the possibility that a prototype Southern Kushite Nubian Dynasty Mother Culture directly influenced Egypt when its symbols were adopted by the Egyptian Monarchy under King Narmer.
+Evidence of Kingship in ancient Nubian Kush thus raises the possibility that a prototype Southern Kushite Nubian Dynasty Mother Culture directly influenced Egypt when its symbols were adopted by the Egyptian Monarchy under the first Black Pharaoh, King Narmer.

-Based on the Narmer Palette and Archaeological excavations at sites like Qustul, there is evidence to conclude that the relationship between Egypt and Kush was such that Kush as the Mother Civilization of the Nile Valley gave birth to Egypt because a unified Kushite Nubian Monarchy ruled Pre-Dynastic Egypt from the Southern Province of Ta-Seti from at least 3 800 BC.
+Based on the Narmer Palette and Archaeological excavations at sites like Qustul, there is evidence to conclude that the relationship between Egypt and Kush was such that the Nubian Kingdom of Kush formed the Southern part of Ancient Egypt after unification of Upper and Lower Egypt by Narmer the first Black Pharaoh.

-This Pre-Dynastic Egyptian Nile Valley Culture existed in Kush into the late Naqada period, and extended from the South downwards along the Nile as various new Provinces or Nomes were created whilst it expanded until the Unification of the South (Upper Egypt) and The North (Lower Egypt) occurred when Narmer defeated the Northern Scorpion King leading to the founding of the first Egyptian Dynasty at Memphis.
+In reality, it can be said that Ancient Egyptian Civilization originated in Nubia amongst the Kushites in the South then extended from the South downwards along the Nile as various new Provinces or Nomes were created until the Unification of the South (Upper Egypt) and The North (Lower Egypt) occurred when Narmer defeated the Northern Scorpion King leading to the founding of the first Egyptian Dynasty at Memphis.

 Narmer: Nubian Kushite Founder Of Dynastic Egypt

-From this perspective, the relationship between Egypt and Kush is one in which Kush provided the Blueprint on which Egyptian Civilization was based and can be considered the Mother Culture of Ancient Egypt which demonstrates Africa’s contribution towards world Civilization.
+From this perspective, the relationship between Egypt and Nubian Kush is one in which Nubia was part of Ancient Egypt from the outset providing the blueprint on which classical unified Egyptian Civilization was based.

 Pre-Dynastic Egypt: Nubian Kushite Naqada Culture